-In June 2020, the Department released a Youth Justice Framework for Practice (the Framework) to help guide programs and services.
-The Framework outlines the required values, principles, knowledge and skills required to support quality work with young people, families, partners and communities, and to achieve positive outcomes that drive reduced offending and reoffending.
-The Framework sets standards of high-quality practice, programs and services to drive improvement in youth offending outcomes and keep communities safe.
+The Department of Youth Justice is developing a new Youth Justice framework for practice (the framework) to help guide our programs and services.
+The Framework for Practice (the Framework) outlines the required values, principles, knowledge and skills to support quality work with young people, families, partners and communities, and to achieve positive outcomes that drive reduced offending and reoffending.